 Professional Organizations

-Many MEM students join national as well as local chapters of highly recognized professional organizations such as IEEE, INCOSE, PDMA, or SWE to name a few.
+Many MEM students join local and national chapters of highly recognized professional organizations such as IEEE, INCOSE, PDMA, or SWE to name a few.

 The Farley Center for Entrepreneurship

 The Farley Center for Entrepreneurship and Innovation evolves engineering beyond the application of the sciences to the creation of businesses that capitalize on innovations.
-Farley has innovative curriculum like NUvention which offers courses in such topics as web, medical, energy, transportation, and social impact.
+Farley has innovative curriculum like NUvention, which are experiential project-based courses in medical, energy, transportation, entertainment, and media.
 Many MEM students take NUvention courses as electives to advance their business knowledge or get more involved in the entrepreneurial ecosystem at Northwestern.